bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 Aaron: 00:21:24

-Yeah, he probably does.
+He probably does.
 He can ring the bell.

 Sjors: 00:21:25